Skip to main content Skip to main navigation

 • Think about the tax implications, including depreciation

 The first thing to consider is the timing of your business expansion.
 Are you sure the market will support the extra turnover you envisage?
-Is this the right time to get the best deal on purchases?
+Is this the right time to get the best deal on purchases or upgrades?

 The answers will have as much to do with market forces as the strength of your business.